Prophet Muhammad (peace be upon him) was always cheerful, genial, and pleasant-tempered.

 I have never seen anyone more in the habit of smiling than Allah’s Messenger.
 (At-Tirmidhi)

-The Prophet’s smile had spread such an aura of indescribable joy among his Companions to the extent that they forgot all their anxieties and worries in his presence and became totally fascinated with the Prophet himself.
+The Prophet Muhammad’s smile had spread such an aura of indescribable joy among his companions to the extent that they forgot all their anxieties and worries in his presence and became totally fascinated with the Prophet himself.

 The reason was that the Prophet was a perfect personality who always exuded a charisma of charm and geniality.
 His way was one of harmony and compassion.
 He was polite and considerate to everyone, and always kept a smiling face.
 Once, he told his Companions:

 Smiling at your brother is a charity.
 (At-Tirmidhi)

 There is an interesting incident reported by Saad ibn Abi Waqqas:

 “Umar ibn Al-Khattab, one of the Prophet’s Companions, asked his permission to see him.
 At the same time, there were some Quraishi women sitting with him asking him to give them more financial support, and they were raising their voices over the voice of the Prophet.